Smashed Brussels Sprouts

 Instructions

-• Add the brussel sprouts to a large, microwave-safe bowl and add an inch of water to the bottom of the bowl.
-Cover with plastic wrap, poke a couple holes into the plastic and microwave on high until knife tender, 5-6 minutes.
-Carefully remove plastic.
-Strain and pat dry really well.
+• Add the Brussels sprouts to a large, microwave-safe bowl and add an inch of water to the bottom.
+Cover with plastic wrap, poke a couple of holes into the plastic, and microwave on high until knife-tender, 5–6 minutes.
+Carefully remove the plastic.
+Strain and pat dry with paper towels.

-• Transfer the brussel sprouts to the prepared parchment paper.
+• Transfer the Brussels sprouts to the prepared parchment paper.
 Use the bottom of a cup or a meat mallet to smash the sprouts until flattened.
-Pat dry with paper towels to remove any excess moisture.
+Pat dry again to remove any excess moisture.

-• Combine the olive oil, garlic powder, paprika, oregano, salt, and pepper in a small bowl.
+• Add the olive oil, garlic powder, paprika, oregano, salt, and pepper to a small bowl.
+Whisk to combine.

-• Brush the oil mixture evenly over the sprouts and spread the brussel sprouts so they are not touching.
+• Brush the oil mixture evenly over the sprouts and spread them out so they're not touching.
 Bake for 10 minutes.
-Sprinkle the parmesan cheese on top and continue baking for 10 more minutes or until the cheese is golden and crispy.
+Sprinkle the Parmesan cheese on top, then continue baking for 10 more minutes or until golden and crispy.

 Notes